- This event has passed.

 Beyond the Screen

-Join us after the film to explore the emergence and legacy of this self-organised, intersectional movement, with guests including a representative from Africa in Motion and Stephen Smellie (Depute Convenor, UNISON Scotland).
+Join us after the film to explore the emergence and legacy of this self-organised, intersectional movement, with guests Lizelle Bischoff (Festival Founder, Africa in Motion), Stephen Smellie (Depute Convenor, UNISON Scotland) and Titi Farukuoye (activist, campaigner and former NUS Scotland Black Students’ Officer).

 Screening with Scenes From a Dry City.